PCOS Treatment in Singapore: What Your Options Actually Are

 PCOS (PMOS) Treatment in Singapore: What Your Options Actually Are

-If you have just been diagnosed with PCOS — now increasingly referred to as PMOS, following the 2026 Lancet international recommendation — and you have typed "PCOS treatment Singapore" into a search bar, you have probably found a wall of clinic pages, each describing a slightly different plan.
-It is confusing, and it can feel like the treatment you get depends mostly on which door you happen to walk through.
+If you have just been diagnosed with PCOS — now increasingly referred to as PMOS following the 2026 Lancet international recommendation — and have searched online for "PCOS treatment Singapore", you have probably found dozens of clinic websites, each recommending something slightly different.
+It can be confusing, and it may seem as though the treatment you receive depends largely on which clinic you visit.

 Start with the goal, not the label

 A PMOS diagnosis is not a single problem with a single fix.
-It is a metabolic pattern that shows up differently in different women.
-The 2023 International Evidence-Based Guideline — the consensus most Singapore doctors follow — treats it exactly this way: pick the goal, then match the tool.
-Broadly, the goals are:
+No two women experience PMOS in exactly the same way.
+The 2023 International Evidence-Based Guideline — the consensus most Singapore doctors follow — takes exactly this approach: identify the treatment goal, then choose the most appropriate treatment.
+In practice, the main treatment goals are:

-- Regular, predictable cycles (and the endometrial protection that comes with them)
+- Regular, predictable menstrual cycles (and the endometrial protection that comes with them)

-- Fewer androgen symptoms — acne, unwanted hair, scalp hair thinning
+- Fewer androgen-related symptoms, such as acne, unwanted hair growth and scalp hair thinning

-- Long-term metabolic health — insulin resistance, weight, and the downstream risks it drives
+- Long-term metabolic health, including insulin resistance, weight management and the downstream health risks associated with them

-Most women are quietly carrying more than one of these.
-That is normal, and it is why a good plan usually has a foundation layer plus one or two goal-specific additions — not a single pill.
+Most women have more than one of these treatment goals at the same time.
+That is entirely normal, and it is why a good management plan usually consists of a shared foundation together with one or two goal-specific treatments, rather than a single medication.

 The foundation almost everyone shares: metabolic care

-Whatever your goal, the guideline puts the same thing first: lifestyle and metabolic care.
-This is not the dismissive "just lose weight" line that so many women in Singapore have heard (and rightly resent).
-Insulin resistance is the engine underneath most PMOS, so the foundation is about improving how your body handles insulin — which helps cycles, skin, fertility, and long-term health all at once.
+Whatever your treatment goal, the guideline starts with the same foundation: lifestyle and metabolic care.
+This is not the dismissive "just lose weight" advice that many women in Singapore have heard — and rightly found frustrating.
+Insulin resistance underlies many of the features of PMOS, so the aim is to improve how your body responds to insulin.
+Doing so can help improve menstrual cycles, skin symptoms, fertility and long-term metabolic health at the same time.

-Where weight is genuinely raised — and for women of Asian ancestry that threshold is lower, a BMI around 23 rather than 25 — even a modest 5–10% reduction can be enough to restore ovulation.
-But the target is metabolic, not cosmetic: how you eat and move matters more than the number on the scale, and lean women with PMOS need this layer too.
-Our hawker-centre eating guide is a practical Singapore-specific place to start.
+For women whose weight is above the recommended range — and for women of Asian ancestry, that threshold is lower, with a BMI of around 23 rather than 25 — even a modest 5–10% reduction in body weight may be enough to restore ovulation.
+The goal, however, is metabolic rather than cosmetic.
+How you eat and move matters more than the number on the scale, and lean women with PMOS also benefit from this foundation.
+Our Singapore hawker-center eating guide is a practical place to start.

-On the supplement side, myo-inositol is the best-evidenced foundation option: in trials it performs comparably to metformin on restoring cycles, with fewer side effects.
-It is not a cure, and roughly a third of women do not respond — but it is a reasonable, low-risk first layer.
-We cover how Oestra chooses supplements and where to buy inositol properly in Singapore separately, including the 40:1 ratio label to look for.
+On the supplement side, myo-inositol remains the best-evidenced foundation option.
+Clinical trials suggest that it performs comparably to metformin in restoring menstrual cycles, while generally causing fewer side effects.
+It is not a cure, and around one-third of women do not respond, but it is a reasonable, low-risk first step for many women.
+We explain how Oestra selects supplements and how to choose a quality inositol supplement in Singapore, including why the 40:1 myo-inositol to D-chiro-inositol ratio is the formulation most commonly supported by current evidence.

 If your goal is regular cycles or androgen symptoms

-For cycle regularity without trying to conceive, there are two common medication routes.
-A cyclic progestogen — taken for a stretch of days every one to three months — brings on a scheduled bleed and protects the womb lining, and is often used when you do not need contraception.
-A combined oral contraceptive pill regulates cycles and lowers androgens, which is why it is often chosen when acne or unwanted hair is also part of the picture.
-Neither "fixes" PMOS; both manage it while you take them.
+If you are not trying to conceive, there are two common medication options for improving cycle regularity.
+A cyclic progestogen — taken for a course of days every one to three months — induces a withdrawal bleed and protects the womb lining.
+It is commonly used when contraception is not required.
+A combined oral contraceptive pill regulates menstrual cycles while reducing androgen levels, making it a common choice when acne or unwanted hair growth is also a concern.
+Neither medication "fixes" PMOS; both help manage the condition for as long as you take them.

-For androgen symptoms specifically, anti-androgen medications and topical treatments can be added — but give any plan time.
-Skin often takes 4–6 months to turn, and hair changes are slower still.
-That "90-day rule" is worth internalising before you decide something is not working.
+For androgen-related symptoms, anti-androgen medications and topical treatments can be added where appropriate.
+It is also important to give treatment enough time to work.
+Skin often takes four to six months to improve, while changes in hair growth usually take even longer.
+That "90-day rule" is worth internalising before deciding that a treatment is not working.

 If your goal is fertility